 William Steiger Memorial Award

 The William Steiger Memorial Award honors individuals from the social/political sphere whose efforts have contributed to advancements in occupational safety and health.
-Noel Tresider, AM FAIOH is the 2023 Steiger Award recipient for making such contributions.
+Tuan N. Nguyen, MBA, CIH, CSP, ARM, FAIHA is the 2024 Steiger Award recipient for making such contributions.

 Previous Award Recipients